Loved and Lost on Melbourne Street, Market Street and Grosvenor Street

 Jack Sprat: English chippy next to chemist.
 Now Saleems’ takeaway selling kebabs, burgers, pizzas and curries.
 Was prior to becoming Jack Sprat’s chippy known as the ‘Chop Suey House’.

 Richard Boyes, Printers: former Robinson’s pub prior to becoming printers’ shop.
-Lain empty for several years before renovation into flats with two shop units, housing Tame Computers and The Crusty Cob.
+Lain empty for several years before renovation into flats with two shop units, housing a tattoo parlour and the Fade Factory hairdressers.

 The Beehive: children’s outfitters’ shop and supplier of school uniforms to many a primary and secondary school in and around Stalybridge.
 The creator of East of the M60 got his first school blazer and All Saints R.C.
 High School badge from there in August 1990!